helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 10 - Nucleophilic Addition to Carbonyl Groups.md

 fig 19a

-The UDP group on glucose-UDP then leaves (step 1 below), forming a resonance-stabilized carbocation intermedia/OCBE_IIte.
+The UDP group on glucose-UDP then leaves (step 1 below), forming a resonance-stabilized carbocation intermediate.
 Attack by the alcohol group on the growing cellulose chain in step 2 forms the glycosidic (acetal) bond.
 Note the inversion of stereochemistry. *Mol.
 Plant* **2011**, *4*, 199